oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

 Great it passes.
 Let´s arrange the tests to make them pass...

 > Wait!
 Can I touch existing tests?
-But of course, in general, if a test is not relevant after a refactor, the functionality is not like that any more, we can modify tests.
-We can even delete tests, but treat this case carefully (no, deleting tests is not fixing breaking tests).
+But of course, in general, if a test is not relevant after a refactor or the functionality has changed, we can modify tests.
+We can even delete tests, but treat this case carefully (deleting tests is not fixing breaking tests).

 {% highlight c# %}
 using System.Linq;